tkm404/CapstoneProgLog/README.md

 ### 7/27/23
 * 08:09 Presentation later today, so I'll try to get Leaders to spawn into the game with a deck.
 Subfaction choice will have to wait.
 If that works, I might try to get Rounds to work.
+* 09:15 Still WIP.
+The deck occasionally looks like it works, but I haven't been able to replicate the success.